drmjt/config/music.md

 ```

 ### Check the audio contents
 Compare the audio contents of two files, in this case opus, but can be used for any format.
-For example compare before and after writing tags, which for some formats could affect volume, gapless playback, etc.
+For example compare before and after writing tags, which for some formats could affect volume, gapless playback, etc. Note: even wav files can contain metadata in the header, which can make the comparison fail if you are testing files before and after changing the tags.
+Use -map_metadata -1 to avoid this.

 ```
-find ./dir1/ -name "*.opus" -exec bash -c 'ffmpeg -y -i "{}" /tmp/1.wav; ffmpeg -y -i "./dir2/{}" /tmp/2.wav; diff /tmp/1.wav /tmp/2.wav || echo "{}" >> ~/result ' \;
+find ./ -name "*.opus" -exec bash -c 'ffmpeg -y -i "{}" -map_metadata -1 /tmp/1.wav; ffmpeg -y -i "../copy_dir/{}" -map_metadata -1 /tmp/2.wav; diff /tmp/1.wav /tmp/2.wav || echo "{}" >> ~/result ' \;
 ```